Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 ### ID

-The ID (virtual) field maps to Elasticsearch document id (_id) and it corresponds to the Alfresco node identifier (e.g. 5fef4b5d-4527-40e5-94fa-1878ef7a54eb)
+The ID (virtual) field maps to Elasticsearch document id (_id) and it corresponds to the Alfresco node identifier, for example `5fef4b5d-4527-40e5-94fa-1878ef7a54eb`.

 ### EXISTS

-The query intent can be summarized in “give me all nodes that have a value for the property/field I requested”.
-This is very similar to the previous one, the difference is that the NULLPROPERTIES field is not involved in this scenario.
+The query intent can be summarized as “give me all nodes that have a value for the property/field I requested”.
+This is very similar to the previous one, the difference is that the `NULLPROPERTIES` field is not involved in this scenario.

-The value of a clause whose field is EXISTS could be:
+The value of a clause whose field is `EXISTS` could be:

 * an unqualified name: it will be expanded to a fully qualified name using the default namespace
-* a prefixed name: the prefix is expanded (e.g. cm:name => {http://..}content}name)
+* a prefixed name: the prefix is expanded, for example `cm:name` => `{http://..}content}name`
 * a fully qualified name
-* a field name (e.g. ID, OWNER, READER)
+* a field name, for example `ID`, `OWNER`, `READER`

-If the value is associated to a property definition then a boolean query is executed having the following clauses:
+If the value is associated to a property definition then a boolean query is executed with the following clauses:

 * PROPERTIES:<prefixed form of the property definition> (MUST) Otherwise, in case of a field (e.g. OWNER, ID, READER) a wildcard query is built using that field (e.g. OWNER:*)